amirhh00/wgsl/src/app/step/getting-started/page.md

 ## Integration with WebGPU API

-In this tutorial, since we are focusing on the shading language, we will skip the setup of the WebGPU API in the browser.
-You can go to [editor page](/editor) to start writing WGSL code.

-You can find the setup for the web in [this tutorial](https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API).
+Since the focus of this lesson is on the WebGPU shading language, we won't be going over how to configure the WebGPU API in the browser.
+To begin creating WGSL code, navigate to [editor page](/editor).
+Alternatively, see [this tutorial](https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API) for the setup for the web implementation.

 If you are interested in using WebGPU in Rust, you can check out the WGPU [^2] which serves as the core of the WebGPU integration in Firefox and Deno.